 Google Pixel 7a

 Apple iPhone SE

 What is a midrange phone, anyway?

 While the term shows up frequently in articles and videos, there isn’t an agreed-upon definition for “midrange” beyond a phone that isn’t a flagship or an entry-level option.
-For this guide, our recommendations for the best phone in this category cost between $400 and $600.
-Any less and you should expect significant compromises.
+Our recommendations for the best midrange smartphones cost between $400 and $600 — any less and you should expect significant compromises.
 If your budget is higher, though, you should consider flagships like the Apple iPhone 13 and Samsung Galaxy S22.

 What factors should you consider when buying a midrange smartphone?

 Buying a new device can be intimidating, but a few questions can help guide you through the process.
 First: what platform do you want to use?
 If the answer is iOS, that narrows your options down to exactly one phone.
 (Thankfully, it’s great.)
 And if you’re an Android fan, there’s no shortage of compelling options.
 Both platforms have their strengths, so you shouldn’t rule either out.

 Obviously, also consider how much you’re comfortable spending.
 Even increasing your budget by $100 more can get you a dramatically better product.
 And manufacturers tend to support their more expensive devices for longer.
 It’s definitely worth buying something toward the top limit of what you can afford.